People

 My research focuses on social movements and collective protest in the Arabic-speaking Middle East and North Africa.

 My book, Egypt in a Time of Revolution, won the Charles Tilly Distinguished Contribution to Scholarship Award.
-Results of my research have also appeared in journals such as the American Political Science Review, the Journal of Politics, and Political Analysis.
+Results of my research have appeared in journals such as the American Political Science Review, the Journal of Politics, and Political Analysis.

 Publications